 (A) General purpose.

-(1) County family services agencies (CFSA) and workforce development agencies (WDA), as subrecipients of the Ohio department of job and family services (ODJFS), are required to monitor their subrecipients.
-This rule establishes minimal standard monitoring requirements for CFSAs and WDAs.
+(1) Each county family services agency (CFSA) and local workforce development board (LWDB), as a subrecipient of the Ohio department of job and family services (ODJFS), is required to monitor its subrecipients.
+This rule establishes minimal standard monitoring requirements for CFSAs and LWDBs.

-This rule does not negate federal, state, or local requirements of the Workforce Investment Act or other specific federal programs.
+This rule does not negate federal, state, or local requirements of the Workforce Innovation and Opportunity Act or other specific federal programs.

 (2) These standards follow the requirements set forth in the office of management and budget (OMB) 2 C.F.R. part 200 "Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards" and other applicable federal principles.

 (3) Subrecipient monitoring may include, but is not limited to, formal audits, agreed upon procedures, engagements, on-site reviews, training and technical assistance on program related matters.

 (4) Subrecipient monitoring need not test for all areas of compliance, but serves to provide reasonable assurance that:

-(a) Federal awards are used for authorized purposes in compliance with laws, regulations, and the provisions of contracts or grant agreements; and
+(a) Federal awards are used for authorized purposes in compliance with federal statutes, regulations, and the terms and conditions of the subawards ; and

 (b) Performance goals are achieved.

 (4) "Federal award" means the federal financial assistance that the CFSA or LWDB receives directly from the federal awarding agency or ODJFS.
 All federal awards issued to a CFSA or LWDB are assigned a single number in the catalog of federal domestic assistance (CFDA).

-(4) "Internal control" means a process affected by an entity's management and other personnel, designed to provide reasonable assurance regarding the achievement of objectives in the following categories:
+(6) "Internal control" means a process implemented by the CFSA or LWDB, designed to provide reasonable assurance regarding the achievement of objectives in the following categories: